 Arkansas law provides child labor trafficking victims with a trafficking-specific civil remedy under Ark.
-Code Ann. § 16-18-109(b), which allows "[a]n individual who is a victim of human trafficking [to] bring a civil action in any appropriate state court."
-This protection applies to victims of Ark.
+Code Ann. § 16-118-109(b), which allows "[a]n individual who is a victim of human trafficking [to] bring a civil action in any appropriate state court . . . . " This protection applies to victims of Ark.
 Code Ann. § 5-18-103 (Trafficking of persons), including both sex and labor trafficking victims.

-Policy Goal 4.6 Statutes of limitation for criminal and civil actions for child sex trafficking or commercial sexual exploitation of children (CSEC) offenses are eliminated to allow prosecutors and victims a realistic opportunity to pursue criminal action and legal remedies.
+Policy Goal 4.6

+Statutes of limitation for criminal and civil actions for child sex trafficking or commercial sexual exploitation of children (CSEC) offenses are eliminated to allow prosecutors and victims a realistic opportunity to pursue criminal action and legal remedies.

 Although Arkansas law allows prosecutions for one of its CSEC offenses to commence at any time, prosecutions for child sex trafficking and the state's other CSEC offenses are still subject to a statute of limitation, and the statute of limitation for filing a trafficking-specific civil action is only lengthened, not eliminated.
 Pursuant to Ark.
 Code Ann. § 5-1-109(a)(1)(J) (Statute of limitations), "A prosecution for the following offenses may be commenced at any time: . . .
 (J) Transportation of minors for prohibited sexual conduct, § 5-27-305."
 Otherwise, Ark.
-Code Ann. § 16-56-115 (Limitation of actions not otherwise provided for) generally requires a prosecution to commence "within five (5) years after the cause of action has accrued."
+Code Ann. § 5-1-109(b) generally requires a prosecution to commence within 6 years or less depending on the classification of the offense.